 Running is one of the most popular sport and leisure activities in the world.
-Whether you enjoy a brisk jog on the treadmill, or are training outdoors for an upcoming marathon, there is a running style that suits you and a location to do it.
-Strengthening key muscles used during running will allow you to maintain your form and avoid injury to run faster and longer as your training progresses.
-Below are four exercises that can be integrated into your warm up to improve mobility in your hips and maintain an upright posture.
+Whether you enjoy a brisk jog on the treadmill or are training outdoors for an upcoming marathon, there is always a running style that can suit you, and a location to do it.
+Strengthening and lengthening the key muscles used during running will allow you to maintain your form and avoid running injuries.
+You will therefore be able to perform faster and longer as your training progresses.
+Below are four exercises that can be integrated into your warmup to improve mobility in your hips and ankles and maintain an upright posture.

 A slight forward lean is the most basic running stance.
 To achieve this, you should be leaning forward from your ankles while maintaining a strong, neutral core.
 Improving your ankle flexibility will enable you to run with an upright posture, protecting your knees and lower back from injury.